Whipped Chocolate Milk

 What to Serve with Whipped Chocolate Milk

-Whipped chocolate milk pairs perfectly with cookies like shortbread and biscotti, or with puff pastry palmiers for dunking.
+It pairs perfectly with cookies like shortbread and biscotti, or with puff pastry palmiers for dunking.
+We also enjoy this with magic cookies.
 It also goes well with buttery croissants, cinnamon rolls, or a slice of coffee cake for a rich, café-style treat.
 For something lighter, try it with fresh strawberries or a handful of salted nuts to balance the sweetness.

 More Easy Chocolate Treats To Try